Wisaacj/Wisaacj/README.md

 I'm interested in reinforcement learning, natural language processing, trading & backtesting; especially the intersection of them all.
 I also enjoy sailing and built a semi-autonomous boat in the past.

 ### 🔭 I’m currently working on
-- A trade backtesting engine for simulating the microstructure of exchanges, written in Rust.
+- A trade backtesting engine for simulating the microstructure of exchanges, written in Rust :crab:.
-- A reverse-mode auto-differentation engine, written in Rust.
+- A reverse-mode auto-differentation engine, also written in Rust.

 <!--